prappleizer/umbrella-academy/intro.md

-# Yale Summer Umbrella Academy
+# Yale Summer Umbrella Academy: A Crash Course in Scientific Computing

 Here you can find resources and materials for research coding as presented through the Yale Summer Umbrella Academy.